Admission Procedures

 Standardized Testing

-WashU has extended its test optional policy for applicants for admission through the fall semester in 2024.
+WashU has a test-optional policy for applicants for admission in the fall semester of 2025.
 Applicants have the option of whether to submit standardized test scores.
 Students who are unable to or who elect not to submit their test scores will have the requirement automatically waived and will not be penalized.
 For those who do submit test scores, either SAT or ACT scores are acceptable, and neither the writing section nor SAT Subject Tests are required.
 Test results from any of the student's high school years are acceptable and we consider only the highest individual scores, whenever they occurred.
 Students may also submit additional testing (such as SAT Subject Tests, AP or IB exam scores, or other forms of testing) in addition to, or in lieu of, the SAT or ACT.

 Applying for Admission